team11-softeng2/team11-PULSeBS/serverBuild/server/README.md

   - Response: number of notifications sent

 ## Support Officer
+- GET `/findGeneralSchedule/:idCourse`
+  - Params: idCourse
+  - Response: List of lectures of the current week
 - POST `/setUpCourses`
   - Body: parsed CSV of Courses into JSON
   - Response: return 1 or 0 (errors)